google-developer-training/basic-android-kotlin-compose-training-dice-roller/.github/ISSUE_TEMPLATE/use-function-types-and-lambda-expressions-in-kotlin-issue-template.md

 ---
 name: Use function types and lambda expressions in Kotlin issue template
 about: Use function types and lambda expressions in Kotlin
-title: 'Use function types and lambda expressions in Kotlin: Android Basics in Compose'
+title: 'Use function types and lambda expressions in Kotlin: Android Basics with Compose'
 labels: ''
 assignees: ''